 What is Mindful Self-Compassion training?

 Continued Professional Development (CPD)

-A Continuing Professional Development (CPD) certificate providing the number of hours attended will be given to everyone including trainers and professionals requiring evidence of continued professional development training (CPD) (i.e. psychologists, social workers, teachers, medical practitioners, nurses, occupational therapists, physiotherapist etc.).
+A Certificate of attendance will be provided for the number of hours attended to professionals requiring evidence of Continued Professional Development training (CPD), such as psychologists, social workers, teachers, medical practitioners, nurses, occupational therapists, physiotherapist etc.